 - a.
 HPT Lead reviews all Section 106 consultation letters that include OWJ coordination for a Section 4(f) use.
-The consultation letter includes a statement that ADOT intends to make a de minimis impact determination with their concurrence of the effects determination under Section 106. - b.
-HPT prepares the Section 4(f) De Minimis Impact on Historic Properties Form for HPT Lead approval the form.
-ENV Administrator may also approve the form.
+The consultation letter includes a statement that ADOT intends to make a de minimis impact determination with the concurrence of the effects determination under Section 106. - b.
+HPT prepares the Section 4(f) De Minimis Impact on Historic Properties Form.
+The HPT Lead and/or Cultural Resources Manager and the ENV Administrator reviews the form. - c.
+The Cultural Resources Manager approves the form.
+The ENV Administrator may also approve the form.